 As long as you take time to prepare with your lawyer and answer each question truthfully, you should experience no difficulty in passing your interview.

-Above all, stay calm.
-As long as you have provided solid evidence that your relationship is legitimate and you answer all questions truthfully, then you should have no problem during the interview.
+As long as you have provided solid evidence that your relationship is legitimate, and answer all questions truthfully, you should have no problem during the interview.

 USCIS wants to avoid granting visas based on sham marriages and fake relationships.
-To make sure your interview goes as smoothly as possible, prepare by reviewing the questions below.
+For this reason, they’ll ask you several questions about your life.

-If the alien fiancé is lawfully present in the U.S. when you meet and fall in love, it might be the best idea in terms of your life circumstance to simply get married and apply for permanent residency while remaining in the U.S.
+If the alien fiancé is lawfully present in the U.S. when you meet and fall in love, you may want to simply get married and apply for permanent residency.

-With such a variety of reasons to be found inadmissible it is not uncommon.
-Being found inadmissible is not a death sentence to your immigration process; however, some grounds of inadmissibility are more difficult to overcome than others.
+Being found inadmissible is not a death sentence to your immigration process.
+However, some grounds of inadmissibility are more difficult to overcome than others.

 This interview is your chance to demonstrate that you are the type of person who is appropriate and fit for permanent residency in the United States.

 The official in charge of your interview won’t ask you questions for a pre-defined list.
 Instead, they’ll tailor their questions based on certain themes and trends.